“Music is the divine way to tell beautiful, poetic things to the heart.” Pablo Casals

 You are invited to attend this online webinar focused on performance anxiety and wellness - Calming the Performance Anxiety Beast – Changing the Way We Think, Act and Play Saturday, February 11th, 2023 |

 What is this Event: This online event offered by the Greater Portland Flute Society includes two workshops and a panel discussion presented by four extraordinary flute society members.
-We will be joined by the esteemed Alexander Technique teacher Gabriella Minnes Brandes.
+We will be joined by the esteemed Alexander Technique teacher Gabriella Minnes Brandes and PSU Coordinate Program faculty Stephanie Cooke.

 Who Should Attend: Flutist of all playing levels and ages, both members and non-members of the flute society.
 This event will likely be of greatest interest to intermediate through advanced middle/high school students, college students, adult amateurs, semi- and professional level flutists.